A new batch of industry associations has been uploaded onto the InfluenceMap system and the relationship scores recalculated accordingly.

-Climate Lobbying Overview: The German Association of the Automotive Industry (VDA) appears to be actively lobbying EU and German climate policy for the automotive sector with negative engagement.
+Climate Lobbying Overview: The German Association of the Automotive Industry (VDA) appears to be actively lobbying EU and German climate policy with negative engagement in 2020-22.
 The VDA has historically criticized long-term EU and German GHG emissions targets, while recently supporting an EU 2050 climate neutrality target.
 It has consistently opposed more stringent EU CO2 standards for light-duty vehicles and phase-out dates for internal combustion engine (ICE) powered vehicles, including a proposed EU 2035 CO2 zero-emissions target for cars and vans.

-Top-line Messaging on Climate Policy: The German Association of the Automotive Industry appears to have mixed top-line messaging on climate policy.
-Until October 2020, the VDA did not appear to clearly support long-term European climate targets, with VDA’s President, Hildegard Müller, publicly criticizing EU plans to increase its long-term climate targets, emphasizing cost and carbon leakage concerns in September 2020.
-However, in October 2020, a press release from VDA appeared to support a 2050 climate neutrality target for the first time, while taking an unclear position on near-term action to reach such a goal.
-Further communications from VDA in 2020-21, including its 2020 Annual Report, consultation response, and media statements have continued to support an EU 2050 climate neutrality target, without also appearing unsupportive of near-term action to reach such a target.
-Additionally, a VDA press release and German consultation response in May 2021 appeared critical of a proposed 2045 German climate neutrality target, emphasizing concerns around economic costs.
+Top-line Messaging on Climate Policy: The VDA appears to have mixed top-line messaging on climate policy.
+Until October 2020, the VDA did not appear to clearly support long-term European climate targets, with VDA President, Hildegard Müller, publicly criticizing EU plans to increase its long-term climate targets, emphasizing cost and carbon leakage concerns in September 2020.
+However, in October 2020, a press release from the VDA appeared to support a 2050 climate neutrality target for the first time, while taking an unclear position on near-term action to reach such a goal.
+On its website in March 2022, the VDA also appeared to support a sector-based target for the automotive industry to achieve net-zero emissions by 2050.
+However, a VDA press release and German consultation response in May 2021 appeared critical of a proposed 2045 German climate neutrality target, emphasizing concerns around economic costs.

-Regarding 2030 GHG target legislation, a September media statement from VDA’s President, Hildegard Müller, appeared unsupportive of a higher 2030 EU GHG emissions target of 55%, while a November 2020 VDA position paper similarly emphasized cost concerns and the need for further impact assessments before increasing the target to 55%.
+Regarding 2030 GHG target legislation, a September 2020 media statement from VDA President, Hildegard Müller, appeared unsupportive of a higher 2030 EU GHG emissions target of 55%, while a November 2020 VDA position paper similarly emphasized cost concerns and the need for further impact assessments before increasing the target to 55%.
 Similarly, a May 2021 German consultation response, and press release appeared to stress concerns around competitiveness and cost regarding a higher German 2030 GHG emissions target, with the press release arguing that further impact assessments were necessary before committing to the target.

-The VDA also appears to be prioritizing the role of synthetic e-fuels and a long-term role for ICE vehicles over the electrification of transportation in its messaging, including in multiple 2020-21 statements from VDA President, Hildegard Müller, arguing in 2021 that “the engine is not the problem, it is the fuel from fossil sources.”
+The VDA also appears to be prioritizing the role of synthetic e-fuels and a long-term role for ICE vehicles over the electrification of transportation in its messaging, including in multiple 2020-21 statements from VDA President, Hildegard Müller, arguing in 2021 that “the engine is not the problem, it is the fuel from fossil sources”.
 Moreover, the VDA further appears to support an increased role for e-fuels and hydrogen for light-duty vehicles in the EU’s mobility strategy in 2021, according to a press release, its website, and media reports.
 Statements from the VDA’s President in 2020 and 2021 appear to have strongly opposed stringent EU Euro 7 emissions standards for promoting the phase-out of ICE vehicles, later praising a proposed reduction in stringency from the EU in Euro 7 standards in May 2021 for not phasing out ICE vehicles.

-More positively, the VDA has also supported the expansion of EU and Germany charging infrastructure for electric vehicles, including higher binding EU targets for member states in a 2021 policy paper and November 2021 EU consultation response.
-In July 2021, the VDA supported the EU Commission’s plan to expand electric vehicle charging infrastructure in a press release, arguing for increased funding.
+More positively, the VDA has also supported the expansion of charging infrastructure for electric vehicles in the EU and Germany, including higher binding EU targets for member states in a March 2022 position paper and a November 2021 EU consultation response.
+In July 2021, the VDA supported the EU Commission’s plan to expand electric vehicle charging infrastructure in a press release, arguing for increased funding, while in a February 2022 Euractiv media report, VDA President, Hildegard Müller, called for greater ambition in the EU's Alternative Fuels Infrastructure Regulation.
 In a May 2021 German consultation response, the VDA also urged the German government to expand EV infrastructure and to fully transition towards 100% renewable electricity in the energy mix, further supporting increased EV infrastructure in another February 2021 German consultation response.
 The VDA also stated support for taxing kerosene for intra-EU flights and taxing fossil fuels in maritime transport in a 2020 consultation response on the EU Energy Taxation Directive.
-In 2020, media comments from VDA’s President, Hildegard Müller, also appeared supportive of the German ‘Umweltbonus’ (environmental bonus) grant for purchasing new EVs.
+In 2020, media comments from VDA President, Hildegard Müller, also appeared supportive of the German ‘Umweltbonus’ (environmental bonus) grant for purchasing new EVs.
 However, other 2020 media comments from VDA’s president appeared to also support expanding German sales incentives to non-EV vehicles.
 Moreover, in September 2021, the VDA criticized the German government for introducing stricter criteria for plug-in hybrid purchase subsidies to promote the electrification of transport.